yCanta/yCanta2/README.md

 # Current status
 Songs and Songbooks can be edited, exported, and presented

-Still needs work on usermanagement and server set up for persistence
+Still needs work on user management and server setup for persistence

 # Recent Changes
 ...